cohesity/cohesity-ansible-role/docs/examples/demos/facts.md

 Upon completion of this play, the output is written to a file called `cohesity_facts.json` and stored in the Ansible Inventory Directory.

-### Notes
-  - Currently, the Ansible Module requires Full Cluster Administrator access.
+> **Tip:**  Currently, the Ansible Module requires Full Cluster Administrator access.

 ## Ansible Variables